Serious poets want to be better writers of poetry. Also, they want to learn how to edit poetry.

 Every poet has heard this saying, ‘the first draft is always trash.’

 While editing a poem, be prepared to revise some lines.
 Writing experts advice poets to edit until your poem says what you want it to say.
+Writing experts advice poets to edit until your poem says what you want it to say before getting it published.

 Edit the poem until it sings.
 If you’re still learning how to edit poetry, don’t be in a haste to rewrite ‘imperfect’ sentences.
 Be careful to avoid editing out the writer’s voice.
 Strike a balance between maintaining the writer’s voice and improving the lines of the poem.